wmakley/wmakley.github.io/_drafts/what-is-a-service-object.md

 date: "2019-03-20"
 categories: rails
 ---
 In the [previous post][previous], I covered a common problem with callbacks in Rails applications: order of operations issues when you have spiderwebs of records modifying each other.
 This is the point at which many experienced developers on the Internet will give the advice: "Use a service object!"
+I am skeptical of this advice because it lacks almost all relevant detail.
+In this post I am going to enumerate what I think makes a service object, and whether you should use them at all.

-## WTF is a service object?
+## What is a service object?

 The main issue with the "service object" is that everyone's definition is different.
 Here are a few examples I have seen in the wild: